-As moms we get so busy with making sure our littles are cared for we often forget to pamper ourselves.
-A spa day is what every mommy needs to reset and unwind from wresting toddlers and cleaning up food art splatter.
+As moms we’re so busy making sure our little ones are cared for that we often forget to pamper ourselves.
+A spa day is what every mommy needs to reset and unwind from wresting toddlers and cleaning up food art splatters.
 Whether it be a shiatsu massage, a rejuvenating facial or a mani-pedi in utter silence, a spa day was the most requested gift from the moms we polled.

 Brunch with (just) Girlfriends

-Alone time—we’re not talking about spend the whole day alone.
-We’re talking about giving mom time to put on some makeup and feel cute, take a nice long hot shower, some “me” time to read a few chapters in her book without anyone needing something.
+Alone time—we’re not talking about spending the whole day alone.
+We’re talking about giving mom time to put on some makeup and feel cute, take a nice long hot shower, or take some “me” time to read a few chapters in her book without anyone needing something.
 A little alone time goes a long way, trust me.

 Meaningful jewelry with the kiddos birthstones or initials has always been one of my favorite pieces of jewelry to wear daily.
 It’s nice to be reminded of your sweet babe when you look down at a ring or get a glimpse of your necklace in the mirror.
 Another popular item and my personal favorite is the Necklace bar that you can personalize with whatever you want.

 Being outside is so refreshing, especially when the weather is nice.
 Hiking with the family, an outdoor picnic or even just a simple walk around your favorite park is a great gift for mom.
-Being outside came up several times.
-There’s something about the fresh air that can calm the rowdiest of kids, but at least they have room to exert all that energy.
+There’s something about the fresh air that can calm the rowdiest of kids or at least give them room to exert all that energy.